Home Home

 Keswick, Cumbria CA12 5BD

 As mentioned above, we had a great lunch here.
 There are a limited number of tables outside to sit at and there was only a few seat indoors.
 The food was prepared as you waited and was good tasting and reasonable priced.
 I've already said that the cobbler (with cream) was outstanding, but let me say that again.
 The hike from the Lodore Pier wasn't very long and the scenery was beautiful.
-We'd recommend both the hike up to the café and the food.
+We'd recommend both the hike up to the cafe and the food.

 High Lodore Farm Café